No Limits: Beech Grove teen finds passion in adaptable sport

 “It was cool (to get that recognition) because I never got anything like that in that time because I was in the hospital,” he said.
 “It was cool being able to get my own chair for free to see if I liked it.”

-Since then, Cody James Appleton has continued to compete and has mastered wheelies, fall backs, one-tires, 360s and handplants.
+Since then, Appleton has continued to compete and has mastered wheelies, fall backs, one-tires, 360s and handplants.

 Samantha Appleton said the family’s introduction to the WCMX world has been a positive experience.

-“It’s a really humbling community,” Samantha Appleton said. “...
+“It’s a really humbling community,” she said. “...
 People in the wheelchair community and all sports — even like skiing and racing — everybody respects everybody and thinks everybody is just as good as them or even better.

 “They all know what it’s like to be in that chair and how difficult life is in the chair and learning how to do those tricks.
 There’s a lot of respect in the community, even if you can only do a wheelie or if you’re doing a backflip.”